wearetheframers/frame-core-wip/docs/plugins.md

 ## Default Plugins and Services

-Frame includes several default plugins known as services, such as `memory`, `eq`, and `shared_context`.
-These services operate much like plugins but do not require explicit permissions to be accessed.
-They are automatically available to Framers when included in the configuration.
-However, you still need to pass them into a Framer to have access to them.
+Frame includes several default plugins and services that are automatically available to Framers.
+These include:

-These services enhance the Framer's capabilities by providing essential functionalities without the need for additional permissions, making them integral to the Framer's operation.
+- **Services**: `memory`, `eq`, and `shared_context` are special plugins called services.
+They function like plugins but do not require explicit permissions to be accessed.
+They are always available to Framers, enhancing their capabilities by providing essential functionalities without the need for additional permissions.

+- **Default Plugin**: The `Mem0SearchExtractSummarizePlugin` is included as a default plugin.
+It provides a mechanism to look into memories, retrieve relevant information, and share insights, functioning as a Retrieval-Augmented Generation (RAG) mechanism.
+By default, all Framers inherit this action, enabling them to search, extract, and summarize information effectively.

+To add a plugin as a default, simply include its permission in the FramerConfig.
+This ensures that the plugin is automatically available to all Framers without needing to specify it each time.

 ## Plugin Permissions